espocrm/documentation/docs/administration/bpm-events.md

 *As of v2.14.*

-Behaves the same as the [compensation end event](#compensation-end-event) with the only difference that it continues flow exection to the next element.
+Behaves the same as the [compensation end event](#compensation-end-event) with the only difference that it continues flow execution to the next element.

 Can be useful to process compensations in a specific order.